-Should any member of the Select Board seek the opportunity to acquire contractual work for the townTown, he or she they shall give notice of such interest to the remaining selectSelect Boardmen.
+Should any member of the Select Board seek the opportunity to acquire contractual work for the Town, they shall give notice of such interest to the remaining Select Board.
 This notice shall be placed on the agenda of a regular meeting of the Select Board before bids are advertised for the contractual service.
-The remaining Select Boardselectmen shall determine the appropriateness of the proposed participation by a member of the Select Board.
+The remaining Select Board shall determine the appropriateness of the proposed participation by a member of the Select Board.
 The action shall be recorded in the official minutes of the meeting.